Coronavirus Q&A: How it’s affecting car leasingBack to 'Expert guides'

-Yes, all non-essential retail was closed during the lockdown, but opened up again on 2 December.
+All non-essential retail is now back open, which means car showrooms are open.
 Online sales continued throughout the second lockdown and automotive retail is more equipped than ever to deal with restrictions.
-Dealerships will be able to continue to handover vehicles no matter which area they are in.
+Dealerships should be able to continue to handover vehicles in a Covid-secure way.

 I've ordered a new car, will it be delayed?

 It’s likely there will be delays for some time, especially on factory orders.
 The car industry is one of the most interconnected industries in the world and it's no surprise that there were widespread factory closures earlier this year.
 However, most manufacturers have now re-started production across Europe and the world.